cmannett85/arg_router/README.md

 ## Supported Compilers/Platforms
 The CI system attached to this repo builds the unit tests and examples with:
 * Ubuntu 22.04 (Ninja), Clang 14, gcc-12, gcc-9, gcc-9 32bit
-* Windows Server 2022 (Ninja, MSBuild), Clang 14.0.5, MSVC 19.34(C++20 only)
+* Windows Server 2022 (Ninja, MSBuild), Clang 14.0.5, MSVC 19.34
 * MacOS 12 (Ninja), Clang 14

 You can build the unit tests on Windows using MSBuild but you must set the CMake variable `DEATH_TEST_PARALLEL` to 1 otherwise the parallel tests will attempt to write to the project-wide `lastSuccessfulBuild` file simultaneously, which causes the build to fail.
-MSVC is supported but only when using the C++20-style compile-time strings due [this](https://developercommunity.visualstudio.com/t/1395099) MSVC bug.

 Other compiler versions and platform combinations may work, but I'm currently limited by the built-in GitHub runners and how much I'm willing to spend on Actions!